PillowPillow/angular-property-binder/README.md

 angular-property-binder
 =======================

 Tiny library which help you to create reference variables and keep them intact.

+Don't use you're controller as a MODEL - [Best Practice](http://toddmotto.com/rethinking-angular-js-controllers/).
+*Controllers should bind references to Models only (and call methods returned from promises)*

 ### Installation
 ------------